n8n-io/n8n-docs/docs/courses/level-two/chapter-4.md

 In the previous chapters, you've built several small workflows.
 Now, pick one of them that you want to monitor and create an Error Workflow for it:

 1. Create a new Error Workflow.
-2. Add the **Error trigger node**.
+2. Add the **Error Trigger node**.
-3. Connect a node for the communication platform of your choice to the Error trigger node, like [Slack](/integrations/builtin/app-nodes/n8n-nodes-base.slack/), [Discord](/integrations/builtin/app-nodes/n8n-nodes-base.discord/), [Telegram](/integrations/builtin/app-nodes/n8n-nodes-base.telegram/), or even [Gmail](/integrations/builtin/app-nodes/n8n-nodes-base.gmail/) or a more generic [Send Email](/integrations/builtin/core-nodes/n8n-nodes-base.sendemail/).
+3. Connect a node for the communication platform of your choice to the Error Trigger node, like [Slack](/integrations/builtin/app-nodes/n8n-nodes-base.slack/), [Discord](/integrations/builtin/app-nodes/n8n-nodes-base.discord/), [Telegram](/integrations/builtin/app-nodes/n8n-nodes-base.telegram/), or even [Gmail](/integrations/builtin/app-nodes/n8n-nodes-base.gmail/) or a more generic [Send Email](/integrations/builtin/core-nodes/n8n-nodes-base.sendemail/).
 4. In the workflow you want to monitor, open the [Workflow Settings](/workflows/settings/) and select the new Error Workflow you just created.
 Note that this workflow needs to run automatically to trigger the error workflow.

 ??? note "Show me the solution"